Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Heisenberg model with next-nearest-neighbor interaction

-We put two remarks: First, each operator corresponding to each row is generated only by a single commutator between a $k$-body operator and 2-body operator $\hrz$, because to generate the operators by $\hlz$, the corresponding $k$-support operator is not an extended-doubling-product operator.
-Second, since the operator generated in the last row is $YI YZY\cdots$, we cannot obtain this operator by a commutator in the form of $\ty \lplus (k-2 \text{-support operator})$, and hence only a single commutator between a $k-2$-body operator and a 3-body operator generates this operator.
+We put two remarks: First, each operator corresponding to each row is generated only by a single commutator between a $k$-body operator and 2-body operator $\hrz$, because generating the operators by $\hlz$, the corresponding $k$-support operator is not an extended-doubling-product operator.
+Second, the last law generating $YI YZY\cdots$ has only two elements, because we cannot obtain this operator by a commutator in the form of $\ty \lplus (k-2 \text{-support operator})$.